Precoding and Scheduling for AoI Minimization in MIMO Broadcast Channels: Achievable Schemes for Theorem

 An example of the framed alternating updating policy for the $(2,7,12,12)$ system is shown in Fig.~\ref{fig:thm2-case5}.

 Next, we track the AoI evolution under the framed alternating updating scheme.
-First, we note that under the proposed scheme, in each frame, the transmitters send $M$ symbols in each time slot until $j$ updates are delivered to the two users alternately.
-Besides, since $\frac{nB}{M}\in[(i+\frac{1}{j+1})n,(i+\frac{1}{j})n)$, when $n\in[1:j]$, the $n$-th updating time in the frame starting at time slot $(ij+1)m+1$ must be $t_n:=(ij+1)m+in+1$.
-Besides, since $nB<M(i+1)n$, there must be some transmission capability left after delivering the update in time slot $t_n$ for $n<j$, which will be used to transmit a new one.
+First, we note that under the proposed scheme, in each frame, the transmitter sends $M$ symbols in each time slot until $j$ updates are delivered to the two users alternately.
+Besides, since $\frac{nB}{M}\in[(i+\frac{1}{j+1})n,(i+\frac{1}{j})n)$, when $n\in[1:j]$, the $n$-th updating time in the frame starting at time slot $(ij+1)m+1$ must be $t_n=(ij+1)m+ni+1$.
+Moreover, since $nB<M(i+1)n$, there must be some transmission capability left after delivering the update in time slot $t_n$ for $n<j$, which will be used to transmit a new one.
 Therefore, once the update is delivered at time $t_{n+1}=(ij+1)m+i(n+1)+1$, the corresponding AoI is reset to $i+1$.

 We track the AoI of both users under the updating scheme, and have the following observations.

 {\it 1) $j$ is even.} For this case, the AoI evolution is periodic with period $ij+1$.
 Within each period, $\delta_{t}^{(1)}$ begins with $2i+2$ and resets to $i+1$ when $t=t_1,\ldots,t_{(j-2)/2}$ and monotonically increases in between; while $\delta_{t}^{(2)}$ begins with $i+2$ and resets to $i+1$ when $t=t_2,\ldots,t_{j/2}$ and monotonically increases in between.
 The summed long-term average AoI equals the summed AoI over any frame after the first one.
 Therefore,